darkreapyre/Sandbox/README.md

 >**Note:** *ami-XXXXXXXX* and *sg-XXXXXXXX* should be replaced with the output from **Step 6** and **Step 4** respectively.

 ### Step 8: Allocate an Elastic IP Address for EC2-VPC
-Since the `t2.micro` instance type requires a VPC and considering that the `admin` node must have a decimated IP address that persists across reboots, an Elastic IP must be allocated using the following command line:
+Since the `t2.micro` instance type requires a VPC and considering that the `launcher` node must have a decimated IP address that persists across reboots, an Elastic IP must be allocated using the following command line:
 ```
 > aws ec2 allocate-address --domain vpc
 ```